ajt46/Welding-VR/README.md

 Sequence unlocked → tip in that step’s zone → trigger → release before next → machine prereqs if required → reorient caught up when the corner set asks for it

----

-*Matches the current WeldingDemo scripts and typical scene wiring.
-Optional Inspector gates that are left empty in your scene are simply skipped.*